dfki-ric/pytransform3d/README.md

   [URDF](http://wiki.ros.org/urdf) files (additionally requires beautifulsoup4)

-pytransform is used in various domains, for example:
+pytransform3d is used in various domains, for example:

 * specifying motions of a robot
 * learning robot movements from human demonstration